Amsterdam/dataservices-airflow/README.md

 `pg_comparator --verbose --do-it --synchronize --no-temporary pgsql://dataservices:insecure@dso_database/dataservices/table_one pgsql://dataservices:insecure@dso_database/dataservices/table_two`

+In order to only do inserts for example, use --skip-deletes and --skip-updates flags `pg_comparator --verbose --do-it --synchronize --skip-deletes --skip-updates pgsql://dataservices:insecure@dso_database/dataservices/table_one pgsql://dataservices:insecure@dso_database/dataservices/table_two`

 The second example below compares the table 'table_one' with 'table_two' on the different/seperate database.
 Beware!
 Both databases must have the libraries installed and the pgcmp extension created.
 `pg_comparator --verbose --do-it --synchronize pgsql://dataservices:insecure@dso_database/dataservices/table_one pgsql://ds_airflow:insecure@database/ds_airflow/table_two`

+The third example below compares the table 'table_one' with 'table_two' on the different/seperate database, but with the extra argument of looking at specific columns.
+These are indicated by adding a questionmark (?) following the key of the source table, then a semicolon (:) following the columns to use in the comparision seperated by a comma.
+Beware!
+Both databases must have the libraries installed and the pgcmp extension created.
+`pg_comparator --verbose --do-it --synchronize pgsql://dataservices:insecure@dso_database/dataservices/table_one?column1:column2,column3 pgsql://ds_airflow:insecure@database/ds_airflow/table_two`